A comparison principle for stochastic integro-differential equations: Introduction

 where the right-hand side is almost surely integrable on $[0,T]$.
-Hence the convergence of the fourth term in the right-hand side of \eqref{beforelimit} follows.
-Using the inequalities in \eqref{Taylor estimate}, similar arguments show the convergence of the last two terms.
-We conclude that almost surely \eqref{afterlimit} holds for all $t\in[0,T]$.
+Hence the almost sure convergence of the fourth term in the right-hand side of \eqref{beforelimit} follows.
+By the inequalities in \eqref{Taylor estimate}, similar arguments show the convergence of the last two terms in probability.
+We conclude that for each $t\in[0,T]$ equation \eqref{afterlimit} holds almost surely.
+Since the stochastic processes in both sides of \eqref{afterlimit} are c\`adl\`ag processes, equation \eqref{afterlimit} holds almost surely for all $t\in[0,T]$.

 Now by letting $\delta \to 0$ in \eqref{afterlimit}, using arguments similar to the previous ones, and keeping in mind the inequalities \eqref{Taylor estimate} and the fact that for all $v \in V$

 we can finish the proof of the theorem for $Q = \mathbb{R}^d$.